-Planning where you are going to visit in the year ahead is one of life’s pleasures.
-But where should you jet off to this year?
+Planning where you are going to visit on your next holiday is one of life’s pleasures.
+But where should you jet off to next in 2017?
 What countries are certain to offer the wow factors for your next vacation?
-The LuxPad has selected ten destinations that should be top of your list to visit in 2017…
+The LuxPad has selected the top 10 destinations that should be top of your list to visit in the next few years…

 One of the last great adventure destinations in Asian according to Visit Mongolia, the country is currently enjoying a surge in tourism after being closed off to visitors for most of the 20th Century.
 With a famed nomadic culture, Mongolia offers a true chance to get back to nature and sleeping in a traditional herder’s ger (yurt) is one of the most popular activities to experience whilst there along with horse riding, trekking and learning about the country’s rich heritage.
 With a stark contrast between the country’s rural areas and the capital city of Ulaanbaatar, a trip to Mongolia is certain to be unique and with a new international airport slated to open in early 2017, it is only going to get easier to get there in future.